-- In the case of a single transaction, immediately before or immediately after the transaction in which the intangible was acquired. - In the case of a series of related transactions (or a series of transactions that comprise a qualified stock purchase under section 338(d)(3) of the Internal Revenue Code), immediately before the earliest transaction or immediately after the last transaction.
+- In the case of a single transaction, immediately before or immediately after the transaction in which the intangible was acquired. - In the case of a series of related transactions (or a series of transactions that comprise a qualified stock purchase under section 338(d)(3)), immediately before the earliest transaction or immediately after the last transaction.